Saint-Nazaire Montoir Airport: Operations

 The airport operates scheduled passenger flights with Air France operated by HOP! using ATR 42 aircraft as well as scheduled cargo flights by Airbus Transport International.
 The airport is home to aircraft manufacturer Airbus which produces aircraft parts on premises and then ships them to Toulouse and other locations for assembly.
 Airbus also uses the airport for testing aircraft, which happens multiple times monthly.
 The airport is able to handle aircraft as large as an Airbus A380.
 In the early 2000s, Airbus made significant airport upgrades with A380 testing in mind.
 Other aircraft tested at SNR are A350s, A330s and A320s/A319s/A321s.

 Airlines and destinations

-The following airlines operate regular scheduled and charter flights at Saint-Nazaire Montoir Airport:
+The following airlines operate regular charter flights at Saint-Nazaire Montoir Airport on behalf of Airbus: